Dov Freiberg: Sobibor extermination camp

 Upon Freiberg's arrival in Sobibor, some Jewish prisoners managed to squeeze into the group of slave laborers temporarily reprieved from their intended deaths in the gas chambers, and Freiberg was employed with other members of this group initially as a sorter of clothing and belongings.
 He was then forced to do other tasks including cutting the hair of the women before they went to the gas chambers.
 Freiberg managed to survive the regime of daily abuse, starvation and cruel treatment for about 17 months.
-In October 1943, Freiberg participated in the Sobibor prisoners' revolt and he managed to escape into nearby woods and joined the Joseph Serchuk's Jewish partisan unit in the Lublin area of occupied Poland until the Soviet Army liberated the region in July 1944.
+In October 1943, Freiberg participated in the Sobibor prisoners' revolt and he managed to escape into nearby woods and joined Joseph Serchuk's Jewish partisan unit in the Lublin area of occupied Poland until the Soviet Army liberated the region in July 1944.

 After the war, he moved to Łódź, Poland for a short period of time and from there moved to Germany.
 Once in Germany he joined a training group consisting of Holocaust survivors, where he met his future wife – Sarah, a refugee from the Soviet Union.
 This group tried to travel in the summer of 1947 on the ship Exodus to Mandate Palestine.
 The Exodus was captured by the British and sent back to Germany.
 In 1948, Freiberg together with the training group managed to settle in a kibbutz in the northern Sharon where he received military training and fought in the 1948 Arab–Israeli War.
 Freiberg then settled in Ramle, where he joined the army for military service and served as a sapper in the Engineering Corps.
 During his military service his daughters Rivkah and Yael were born.

 Freiberg testified at 1961 at the Eichmann trial, where he told about the horrors of the extermination camp Sobibor.
 Four years later, in 1965, he was invited to Germany to testify at the trial in Hagen, where SS officers were tried for acts committed in Sobibor.

 Freiberg was a popular lecturer, and he lectured frequently before students, soldiers, officers, and educational organisations for Holocaust studies.
 Freiberg went twice with youth delegations to Poland as a survivor.
 He was also invited by Israeli Prime Minister Yitzhak Rabin to formally participate in the official visit to Poland.
 Freiberg testified at the Demjanjuk trial in 1986 in Israel, testifying against Demjanjuk's release, claiming that he should be tried for his crimes at the Sobibor death camp.
 Freiberg's wife Sarah died at the end of 2007, and he died a few months later in March 2008 at the age of 79 (or 80) in Ramla, Israel.